Skip to main content

-This guide explains how to use the Qoder diagnostic script to troubleshoot startup and connectivity issues with Qoder.
-The script automatically collects critical system information, including environment details, network settings, Qoder service status, and relevant logs, enabling quick diagnosis and resolution of common problems.
+This guide explains how to use the Qoder IDE diagnostic script to troubleshoot startup and connectivity issues with Qoder IDE.
+The script automatically collects critical system information, including environment details, network settings, Qoder IDE service status, and relevant logs, enabling quick diagnosis and resolution of common problems.

 Prerequisites